hashicorp-forge/hermes/testing/README.md

 This directory contains a **full-stack containerized environment** for acceptance testing and manual QA of Hermes.
 This is distinct from the integration testing setup in the root directory.

+**🆕 Now uses Local Workspace Provider**: This environment uses the local filesystem adapter for document storage instead of Google Workspace, with test users mirroring Dex identities.
+See [README-local-workspace.md](./README-local-workspace.md) for details.

 ## Testing Environments Comparison

 | Aspect | Integration Testing (`/docker-compose.yml`) | Acceptance Testing (`/testing/docker-compose.yml`) |